 "Major and minor ninths can be added to all of the seventh chord structures, both diatonic and altered.
 The dominant ninth was the first to be incorporated into the harmonic vocabulary, but its value to serious composers is impaired by popular connotations and triteness.
 The sounds of other less hackneyed ninth chord forms are still capable of pungent expressiveness, even to jaded twentieth-century ears, when used with imagination."

 Ouch.
 Still, for the era, Dallin was undoubtedly right.
-In a later post, I will write that musicians working in the popular styles he denigrates were equally reticent: the statistics will show that the major dominant ninth appears surprisingly infrequently in songs from the 1920s through the 1980s.
+In a later post, I will write that musicians working in the popular styles he denigrates were equally reticent: the statistics will show that the major dominant ninth appears surprisingly infrequently in songs from the 1920s through the 1980s (at least in the songs' published form; performances and arrangements may well differ).

 Monday, May 22, 2023